 Although unemployment rates vary across African countries, the problem of youth unemployment is evident in Africa.
-A number of countries such as South Africa and Botswana face extremely high youth unemployment be a missed opportunity for Africa to maximise the potential value of the youthful population to yield a demographic dividend, since this phenomenon is neither automatic, guaranteed, nor perpetual.
+A number of countries such as South Africa and Botswana face extremely high youth unemployment of above 50 percent.
+With 14 percent of the population aged 15-24 years without a job in sub-Saharan Africa countries and new entrants joining the labour market, it is unlikely that African economies will benefit from their youthful populations and achieve the demographic dividend.

-But if large numbers of people in the working-age population are not productively engaged, this might
+But if large numbers of people in the working-age population are not productively engaged, this might be a missed opportunity for Africa to maximise the potential value of the youthful population to yield a demographic dividend, since this phenomenon is neither automatic, guaranteed, nor perpetual.